anuradha1105/data-mining-methodologies/README.md

 - `open_interpreter_notes.md`: using open-interpreter and a local GPT-5-style workflow to iterate safely
 - `metagpt_notes.md`: using agent-style planning (MetaGPT) to structure tasks and documentation

-Note: Some datasets (e.g. Kaggle) may require you to agree to terms.
-If raw data cannot be committed, a `README` in `data/raw/` will include download instructions.

-## Academic Integrity

-All AI-generated code, analysis, and text was:
-1. Executed and verified manually by the student in Colab
-2. Iterated through multiple critique loops with an AI persona modeled as a senior industry expert in CRISP-DM / KDD / SEMMA
-3. Documented in `critique_sessions.md` for transparency